Urine Albumin and Albumin to Creatinine Ratio

 Protein in the urine (proteinuria) most often occurs when either the glomeruli or tubules in the kidney are damaged.
 Inflammation and/or scarring of the glomeruli can allow increasing amounts of protein to leak into the urine.
 Damage to the tubules can prevent protein from being reabsorbed.

-Albumin is a plasma protein that is present in high concentrations in the blood, and when the kidneys are functioning properly, virtually no albumin is present in the urine.
-If a person's kidneys become damaged or diseased, however, they begin to lose their ability to conserve albumin and other proteins.
+If a person's kidneys become damaged or diseased, they begin to lose their ability to conserve albumin and other proteins.
 This is frequently seen in chronic diseases, such as diabetes and hypertension, with increasing amounts of protein in the urine reflecting increasing kidney dysfunction.

 Albumin is one of the first proteins to be detected in the urine with kidney damage.
 People who have consistently detectable small amounts of albumin in their urine (albuminuria) have an increased risk of developing progressive kidney failure and cardiovascular disease in the future.